xelemir/Spotify-Playlist-Mixer/README.md

 # Spotipy Playlist Mixer
-Auto-generates a Spotify playlist based on various factors.
+Auto-generates a Spotify playlist based on various factors using Python.

 # Features:
 - A playlist is automatically added to the user's Spotify library.